abhishek12tri/ForestCoverLocal/README.md

 # ForestCoverLocal
-The project is desined by iNeuron.
+The project is designed by iNeuron.